abstractFlo/atlas-docs/installation/docker-template.md

 ### Step 1

 Install the template with [degit](https://www.npmjs.com/package/degit).
-This tool helps you out clone the starting template
+This tool helps you to clone the starter template

 ```bash
 npx degit abstractFlo/atlas-starter-docker gamemode